letsdothis2003/AI-Generated-Image-Detector/Readme.md

 ## 📌 Overview

 This project explores how machine learning models learn to interpret images.
 The goal is to build a system that can detect and classify different types of visual data.
+So far, we used HOG(Histogram of Oriented Gradients) Features, PCA(Principal Component Analysis) , and SVM(Support Vector Machine).

 ---

-## 🚀 Phase 1 — MNIST Digit Recognition
+##  Phase 1 — MNIST Digit Recognition

 The first phase uses MNIST dataset, a classic benchmark of  handwritten digits (0–9).
+We used this dataset: https://www.kaggle.com/datasets/hojjatk/mnist-dataset/data

 ### Objectives
 - Preprocess and normalize image data